Fco-MT/aussprache-trainer/README.md

 ### PDF Export

-Click **"Feedback drucken / als PDF"** (Print / Save as PDF).
-The button waits until all fonts (including Chinese) are fully loaded before opening the print dialog.
+Click **"🖨️ A4 drucken"** or **"📱 A5 / Mobil"** to open a print-ready version of the feedback.
 In the print dialog, choose **"Save as PDF"**.
+The A5 format uses a larger font size for comfortable reading on mobile devices.

 ---